If you’re heading out on the trail you need to make sure you stay hydrated at all times, however, this is often easier

 Rather than drinking dirty water and risking illness, you may want to invest in the best backpacking water filters that can get rid of harmful bacteria.
 Making water much safer to drink, backpacking water filters can potentially save your life.

 1. Katadyn Micropur MP1 Purification Tablets

-Proven to be effective against all microorganisms and ensuring water tastes fresh, Katadyn Micropur MP1 Purification Tablets meets EPA microbiological standards and will give you the peace of mind you need to use the tablets as you need them.
+Proven to be effective against all microorganisms and ensuring water tastes fresh, Katadyn Micropur MP1 Purification Tablets meet EPA microbiological standards and will give you the peace of mind you need to use the tablets as you need them.

 With the ability to clean 1 liter of water per tablet, you’ll need to leave the tablets in the water for up to 4 hours if you want them to be as effective as possible.

 2. Katadyn Hiker Pro Water Filter

-The Katadyn Hiker Pro Water Filter means business and works to remove algae, bacteria, and protozoa from the water.
+The Katadyn Hiker Pro means business and works to remove algae, bacteria, and protozoa from the water.
 With an easy-to-fill bottle and complete with an adapter, and bag, this water filter could save your life.

 Weighing 8 ounces and measuring 8.4 x 8 x 2.9 inches, this backpacking water filter is compatible with many hydration systems and is quick to connect.
 Using a pump-action, you can make a stop at a stream or river and get all of the water you need.